walinejs/waline/docs/src/en/guide/server/databases.md

 ::: warning

-Due to preformance, using GitHub is not recommanded.
+Due to performance, using GitHub is not recommended.

 :::